Skip to main content

 What does "estimated tax set-aside %" mean?+

-It is the percentage of your gross revenue you plan to set aside for taxes (and similar mandatory contributions).
-The right number varies by jurisdiction, income, deductions, and entity type, so this tool asks you to provide your own estimate.
+The percentage of gross revenue you set aside for income tax and mandatory contributions.
+The right number varies by jurisdiction, income level, deductions, and entity type, so the tool asks for your own estimate.

 Does this include VAT, GST, or sales tax?+

-No. Consumption taxes can be collected from clients separately, depending on your invoicing setup and local rules.
-This calculator focuses on your target take-home and your estimated tax set-aside.
+No. Consumption taxes are collected from clients separately, based on your invoicing setup and local rules.
+This calculator focuses on your target take-home and estimated income tax set-aside.

-What is a "billable ratio" and how do I choose it?+
+What is a "billable ratio" and how do I choose mine?+

-Billable ratio is the share of your working time that you expect to invoice.
+Billable ratio is the share of your working time you actually invoice.
 The rest goes to admin, sales, learning, and breaks.
-If you are unsure, pick a conservative number and adjust after a few weeks of real tracking.
+If you are unsure, start conservative (60-70%) and adjust after a few weeks of real tracking.

 Should I use the minimum or recommended rate?+